hubrixco/Hurima/README.md

  More information at https://www.hubrix.co/hurima/

- ## Hey, why is there no source code here?
+ ## Updates & Beta News

-31 Oct 2017 update: **Hurima 1.0 is in development now.** Our initial release will be followed by a **closed Beta test** (limited to 100 users).
-You can sign up for the Beta here: https://www.hubrix.co/hurima-beta-signup/
+05 Feb 2018 update: **Hurima 1.0 is in development now.** Our **closed Beta test** (limited to 50 users) begins 02 April 2018.
+You can sign up for the Beta at https://hbr.li/hbeta/ now **through 01 March 2018**.
+More details, conditions and perks here: https://www.hubrix.co/2018/01/hurima-beta-open/

-27 Nov 2017 update: **We have 64 open slots remaining for the Hurima Beta.** We're presently aiming for a start date of 03 April, 2018 for the Beta but that may change depending on development progress.
-Please visit our Web site (link above) to sign up.

 Hurima _will_ be an open source project, but our policy is to only post working, tested code on GitHub.
 Thanks for understanding.